 This year, the celebration in D.C. ended with the ritual of Caga Tió, where children feed a log that ultimately excretes presents, after being beaten with a stick.
 The adults also raised a class of cava.

-The Casal Català works to support Catalan families in the D.C. metro area in their efforts to maintain Catalan traditions and langauge.
+The Casal Català works to support Catalan families in the D.C. metro area in their efforts to maintain Catalan traditions and language.

 Michael Atwood Mason is the director of the Center for Folklife and Cultural Heritage and a devil in the D.C. production of El Pastorets.